Thursday, December 15, 2016

 The great, late Phil Hartman plays Ted, the Langston's neighbor who is always trying to one up Howard.
 Ted is divorced and has his eye on Liz.
 He's the kind of dad who has already bought his son a Turbo Man way in advance and has it wrapped under the tree already and he also brings a reindeer to his house for all the neighborhood kids to pet.
 He goes over to the Langston's house where Liz is baking cookie and tells her to take a nice bubble bath and he can finish baking the cookies while he watches the kids, playing in the next room.
 I did laugh how he's being very pleasant when she's around, but as soon as she's upstairs, he yells at the kids, "PIPE DOWN IN THERE!"
 Howard calls from a pay phone during this time and is not happy that Ted is over at his house while his wife is in the shower.
 He's also not happy that Ted is eating Christmas cookies as he tells him, "Put down the cookie!"

 The whole conversation enrages Howard and he is reminded what Ted told him (very smugly) about already having bought a Turbo Man for his son and decides to steal it.
 He goes inside Ted's house while everyone is outside fawning over the reindeer.
 Just as he's about to leave, he feels guilty about what he's done and knows he can't take another kid's toy, so he goes to put it back, but somehow he ends up starting a fire in the house and the reindeer attacks him.
 (Don't ask).
 The fire is put out, but Liz and Ted find out what he tried to do and both are disgusted with him.
 Howard goes to Mickey's Diner, (the same diner where Charlie Conway's mom worked in The Mighty Ducks if I recall right!) and guess who he runs into again?
 Yep, Myron.
-They hear the radio announcer saying the first person to call in and can correctly tell him the name of Santa's reindeer, then they will win a Turbo Man.
+They hear the DJ announce that the first person to call in and can correctly tell him the names of Santa's reindeer will win a Turbo Man.
 They both race to the diner's pay phone (remember, this was 1996!), but Myron ends up ripping the cord from the phone and somehow they're both trying to call the radio station...did they not notice the phone was no longer connected?
 The diner owner tells them the radio station isn't that far from where they are so they both race there and start spewing the names of reindeer while the DJ (Martin Mull) thinks they're both crazy.
 And he's not wrong because Myron gives him a parcel and tells him it's a bomb and he's not leaving without the doll.
 The DJ tells him he doesn't have the toy at the station and I thought he was going to tell them they had to go to another location to get it, but instead he just has a gift certificate for the toy which doesn't make any sense because how is that even relevant if the damn toy is sold out everywhere anyway?

 The police are called and there's a running joke throughout the movie where Howard keeps running into the same police officer (played by Robert Conrad) at least four or five times.
 I found that a little hard to believe seeing that Minneapolis is quite a big city and, really, what are the odds of that?
 Pretty slim, I'd say.
 Howard and Myron are able to escape because Myron tosses another parcel to them and tells them it's a bomb.
 The parcel he gave to the DJ wasn't a bomb, but it turns out this one was so the movie turns pretty dark when we see an explosion.
 However, the police officer just has some torn clothes and soot on his face.
 Must have been a pretty weak bomb.

 The parade is about to start and Liz and Ted have just arrived there with their kids.
 Little Jamie is looking around for his dad, but doesn't seem him.
 Meanwhile, Howard is also at the parade and is grabbed by someone who mistakenly thinks he's covering for the guy who was supposed to be Turbo Man in the parade but couldn't make it.
 This is where the movie just turns into a pile of reindeer poo.
 As Turbo Man, Howard is suppose to pick "one lucky kid" who will come up on the float with him and win a "special edition" Turbo Man toy.
 I was listening to a podcast review of this movie and one of the hosts said they thought he was going to see Myron in the parade with his son and would have a change of heart and choose Myron's son.
 But that doesn't happen.
 In fact, we never actually see Myron's son in this movie.
 Instead, Howard obviously chooses his son and when he says his son's name, Jamie is sooo amazed that "Turbo Man" knows his name.
 I mean, how stupid is this kid?
 He can't tell that's his dad?
 His dad has an Austrian accent and this Turbo Man has an Austrian accent!
 His dad has a prominent square jaw and this Turbo Man has a prominent square jaw!
-This Turbo Man also happens to be the exact height and has the exact same muscle mass of this Turbo Man.
-And he's not even wearing a mask, only his eyes are covered by goggles.
+This Turbo Man also happens to be the exact height and has the exact same muscle mass of his dad.
+And he's not even wearing a mask; only his eyes are covered by goggles.
 Seriously, this kid couldn't figure that out?
 Uh-huh.
 So Jamie gets his super duper extra special Turbo Man doll, but Myron, somehow dressed as Turbo Man's arch nemesis, Dementor gets into a fight with Howard as Turbo Man and starts chasing Jamie, who has stuck the doll into his backpack, up a building.
 This Turbo Man costume seems very dangerous.
 It has blades in the wrists which he shoots at Myron/Dementor.
 There's also a freaking jet pack (how did they even afford that?) which takes him way up in the sky and he goes all over the city and crashes through one side of a family's apartment and out the other....I sure hope they sued the ass out of the parade people for making such a dangerous costume that ruined their home!
 The special effects, as you man have guessed, are just awful and look cartoony and fake.
 Howard rescues Jamie when he sees his son dangling from a building and flies to him as he slips off and catches him.

 Everyone cheers when they both safely land and Liz comes up to them.
 I thought for sure that she would notice that was her husband, but no, apparently she's as stupid as her son because when "Turbo Man" reveals himself to be their father/husband, she is as shocked and surprised as her son is.
 Really, movie?
 Little Jamie has a change of heart as the police have arrested Myron for pretty much everything he's done that day and lets him have the toy to give to his son.
 And yes, you could say that was a very sweet and generous thing to do, but when Howard asks him why he gave away a toy he wanted so badly, Jamie tells him, "Why do I need a toy when I have the REAL Turbo Man at home?"
 So basically the only reason he gave him the toy was because he had a bigger, better, LIVE Turbo Man and he would have held on to it if his dad had never been Turbo Man.
 What a spoiled little punk.
 Also, he's going to be in for a world of hurt when he realizes that this will be the only time his dad will ever be Turbo Man and will most likely go back to his workaholic ways.